Neoplatonism: The Spiritual Tradition of the West

 Week 1 – The daimon, the acorn within

 Our initial focus will turn our attention within, to discover our daimon as taught by the Platonists.
-We will engage the difficult question of our daimon wants and what--most deeply--do we want?
+We will engage in the difficult question of what is a daimon, what our daimon wants, and what--most deeply--do we want?

 Week 2 -- Platonic metaphysics